Whale Watching in Southeast Alaska

 What’s the best weather for Whale Watching?

 ANY weather.
 Humpbacks mate and winter in Hawaii and do NOT eat there.
 So, they come to Alaska to eat—all day—all summer!
 Therefore, rain or shine whales will be in Stephens Passage.
 Humpbacks must come to the surface every 8 – 10 minutes to breathe, so you will see them regardless of weather.
+The best way to spot them is to watch for their 10-12 foot spout and the rest is history.
+Usually, a humpback will spot two or three times before diving and exposing their gorgeous tail.
+Here is a good rule of thumb: Tail up; whale down!

 Will I see anything else on a Whale Watch trip?